spykesocial/react-native-opengraph-scrapper/README.md

 # React-Native-OpenGraph-Scrapper

-A simple pure javascript react-native module for scraping OpenGraph metadata and Twitter Card info off a site.
+A pure javascript react-native module for scraping OpenGraph metadata and Twitter Card info off a site.

 ## Installation